zoe437334588-creator/final-assignment/HongShaoRou.md

 *Figure 6.1-8: Selecting whole star anise to provide the signature licorice aroma.
 (Source: [Raul Kozenevski via Pexels](https://www.pexels.com/zh-cn/photo/3011280/))*

 ![Cinnamon Stick](cinnamon.jpg)
-*Figure 6.1-9: Selecting a cinnamon stick to add sweet, warm undertones to the dish.
+*Figure 6.1-9: Selecting a cinnamon stick to add sweet, warm undertones.
 (Source: [Anna Pou via Pexels](https://www.pexels.com/zh-cn/photo/8329248/))*

-**Step 3: Measuring Liquid and Solid Seasonings** Accurately measure 60g of rock sugar, 50ml of cooking wine, 50ml of soy sauce, and a small portion of vegetable oil using **graduated measuring cups** and a **digital scale**.
-Preparing these materials in advance is a **critical safety and quality control step**, as it prevents the Process Lead from accidentally burning the sugar or spices while searching for ingredients during the high-heat "Caramelizing" phase.
+**Step 3: Measuring Liquid and Solid Seasonings** Accurately measure 60g of rock sugar, 50ml of cooking wine, 50ml of soy sauce, and a portion of vegetable oil using **graduated measuring cups** and a **scale**.
+Preparing these materials in advance is a **critical safety step** as it prevents the Process Lead from burning the sugar while searching for ingredients.

 ![Soy Sauce Prep](soy_sauce.jpg)
 *Figure 6.1-10: Measuring soy sauce as the primary savory and color base.
 (Source: [THE GATE](https://thegate12.com/cn/article/172))*